 In fact, in a Code Enforcement case several years ago, when the defending attorney tried to refer to the Sign Code part of this ZCPM, the hearing officer ruled that that section of the ZCPM was null and void since the underlying County Code had changed.

 As an example where the ZCPM is more strict in its interpretation than the County Code: The BCZR (the law passed by the County Council) defines "home occupation" (which is allowed in many residential zones) and requires that "no commodity is kept for sale on the promises".
 This clearly means that it is the selling which is not allowed, not the storage of goods which may be sold elsewhere.
 The ZCPM, on the other hand, starts by saying that "this statement clearly indicates that a person can, for instance, make dresses for customers.
 However, they cannot make and stock dresses for sales display on the premises".
-But then it goes on to say that a trader's license (which any such business must have) requires that "no equipment, inventory, stock, or commodity will be DELIVERED or STORED on the premises" (emphasis in original), and then requires the owner to sign an affidavit to this effect when getting a trader's license.
-(How many such business owners in this county do you suppose are in violation of the affadavit they were forced to sign and gave the address of an empty storage facility?)
+But then it goes on to say that a trader's license (which any such business must have) requires that "no equipment, inventory, stock, or commodity will be DELIVERED or STORED on the premises" (emphasis in original), and then requires the applicant to sign an affidavit to this effect when getting a trader's license.
+(How many such business owners in this county do you suppose are in violation of the affadavit they were forced to sign and gave the address of an empty storage facility?
+I personally know of one!)

 A copy of the table of contents and of some of the pages is included here for reference.
 Anyone desiring more information will have to go into the zoning office in Room 111 of the County Office Building or the Director of PAI's office to see a copy.
 Good luck!